cisco-ce/roomos.cisco.com/doc/MTR/DeviceWebInterface.md

 **Home**: Lists general information such as IP address, MAC address, serial number, active network interface, software version, issues, Microsoft Teams Rooms and registration status, utilization and environment data, and more.

-**Settings**: Opens a page that give you access to the device settings (configurations) and statuses.
+**Settings**: Opens a page that give you access to the device settings (configurations) and statuses, details about cameras, screens, microphones, and other inputs, outputs, and peripherals.

 **Users**: Opens a page where you can add, edit, or delete users, or change a user's passphrase.
 You can also create a remote support user from this page.

 **Security**: Opens a page where you can upload and view certificates that are required to communicate with different services and backends.
 You can also create a sign-in banner and choose which system components to reset automatically when restarting the device.
 A sign-in banner is a message that is shown to the users before they sign in to the web or command line interfaces.

+**Audio Console**: Opens the Audio Console, which provides a graphical interface that allows advanced customization of audio features.

+**UI Extensions Editor**: Opens the UI Extensions Editor, which allows you to create custom UI panels and action buttons.

+**Macro Editor**: Opens the Macro Editor, which allows you to create snippets of code (macros) that automates or customizes the behavior of your device.

+**Developer API**: Opens a page where you can view the device's XML files and execute commands and configurations.

 **Software**: Opens a page where you can install new software.